ably/websocket.org/src/content/docs/guides/road-to-websockets.md

 description: A look at how web technologies evolved since the inception of the World Wide `Web``, culminating with the emergence of WebSockets, a vastly superior improvement on HTTP for building realtime web apps.
 ---

+Networking sockets were first defined in RFC 147 in 1971 for the Advanced Research Projects Agency Network (ARPANET) as part of the first of computer networks to implement the TCP/IP (internet) protocol suite that became the networking foundation of the Internet.

 > During the 1990s, the web rapidly grew into the dominant way to exchange information.
 Increasing numbers of users became accustomed to the experience of browsing the web, while browser providers constantly released new features and enhancements.

 The first realtime web apps started to appear in the 2000s, attempting to deliver responsive, dynamic, and interactive end-user experiences.
 However, at that time, the realtime web was difficult to achieve and slower than we’re used to nowadays; it was delivered by hacking existing HTTP-based technologies that were not designed and optimized for realtime applications.
 It quickly became obvious that a better alternative was needed.